Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

-N\'eel fluctuations have been argued to stabilize a $d$-wave superconductor for FeSe~\cite{Li2016Jun,Agterberg2017Dec,Nakayama2018Dec,Huang2017Mar,Ge2019Apr}, consistent with the earlier association of a decreasing role of N\'eel fluctuations with increasing S concentration and the observation of a gap magnitude that decreases with increasing S concentration \cite{Zou2025Jun}.
-In this context, the net result of the renormalizations due to the N\'eel fluctuations argued above is to introduce more $x^2-y^2$ weight at the chemical potential -- hence amplifying the pairing from the N\'eel fluctuations and providing an explanation as to why this pairing becomes more energetic than the usual $s_{\pm}$ gap.
+N\'eel fluctuations have been shown to stabilize a $d$-wave superconductor for FeSe~\cite{Li2016Jun,Agterberg2017Dec,Nakayama2018Dec,Huang2017Mar,Ge2019Apr}.
+Specifically, these fluctuations give rise to a nodeless $d$-wave state in which the Fermi surface is fully gapped, but the gap changes sign between the two ellipses forming the Fermi surface.
+Currently, it is believed that the superconducting state in monolayer FeSe is either this nodeless $d$-wave state or a $s$-wave superconducting state \cite{Huang2017Mar}.
+In the context of a nodeless $d$-wave state, our observation that $x^2-y^2$ electrons are more strongly coupled to N\'eel fluctuations indicate that these electrons play the dominant role in forming a $d$-wave superconductor.
+The net result of the renormalizations due to the N\'eel fluctuations argued above is to introduce more $x^2-y^2$ weight at the chemical potential -- hence amplifying the pairing from the N\'eel fluctuations and providing an explanation as to why this pairing becomes more energetic than the usual $s_{\pm}$ gap.
+Such a nodeless $d$-wave gap is consistent with the earlier association of a decreasing role of N\'eel fluctuations with increasing S concentration and the observation of a gap magnitude that decreases with increasing S concentration~\cite{Zou2025Jun}.